 - In 2017, 939 people were killed in red-light running accidents.
 This number represents a ten-year high and a 23% increase in the number of accidents since 2012.

 - The AAA Foundation found that 28% of traffic crash deaths occurred because a driver ran a red light.

 - In 2017, 46% of people killed in red-light running crashes were passengers.

 - 35% of people killed in red-light-related crashes were the drivers who ran the red light.

 - 5% of people killed in red-light crashes were pedestrians and cyclists.

 Every driver’s responsibility is to do their part to keep the shared roadways safe.
 Unfortunately, some drivers put you and others at risk by driving recklessly and causing accidents.
-If you have been involved in an accident with a driver that ran a red light, call Arash Law to schedule a free consultation with one of our experienced injury lawyers.
+If you have been involved in an accident with a driver that ran a red light, call us to schedule a free consultation with one of our experienced injury lawyers.

 Call a Reliable California Personal Injury Attorney at Arash Law